8 creative ideas to boost alumni engagement & fundraising amidst COVID-19

 With alumni confined to their houses and being forced to work from home, everyone’s missing out on those Friday night Happy Hours.
 But wait, who said social isolation’s equivalent to the end of Happy Hours?

 Virtual happy hours are a great way to encourage social interactions among alumni during these difficult times.
 You can organize your next virtual happy hour as a 1-hour event open to limited registrations.
 Create a dedicated event page for collecting RSVPs and lay down all the details on this page.
 Ask alumni to grab a beverage of their choice and join the meeting link.
-To add structure to your virtual event, encourage your attendees to share something about themselves during the event such as a short introduction, some insight into how they’re dealing with the crisis, or what they’re doing to help those in need.
+To add structure to your virtual event, encourage your event attendees to share something about themselves during the event like a short introduction, some insight into how they’re dealing with the crisis, or what they’re doing to help those in need.

 St. Thomas University School of Law created a dedicated event page for its first-ever Young Alumni Virtual Happy Hour and promoted the event via social media.